jpodwys/cache-service/README.md

 # Cache Service Configuration Object

 This is where you set cache-service-level config options.
+Here are all the available options:

 ## nameSpace